-Section of mouse brain showing a demyelinating lesion (area within white dotted lines)

-Mature oligodendrocyte in culture making myelin proteins MBP, PLP

-- Prof Domna Karagogeos has served as the chair of the Committee on Higher Education and Training (CHET) of FENS (Federation of European Neuroscience Societies) during 2018-2020 - Prof Karagogeos co-organized and participated in the Virtual FENS Forum 2020; edited the chapter on the development of the nervous system in the Greek version of the latest edition of the book "Principles of Development" by L. Wolpert; co-authored with Dr Denaxa an article entitled "How Cortical Interneurons Develop: Current and Future Research" that appears on the Soc. for Neuroscience, U.S.A.
-(SFN) webpage (Neuronline article).

-NEURONAL CELL FATE AND FUNCTION
+Section of mouse brain showing a demyelinating lesion (area within white dotted lines 2.
+Mature oligodendrocyte in culture making myelin proteins MBP, PLP • Prof Domna Karagogeos has served as the chair of the Committee on Higher Education and Training (CHET) of FENS • Prof Karagogeos co-organized and participated in the Virtual FENS Forum 2020; edited the chapter on the development of the nervous system in the Greek version of the latest edition of the book "Principles of Development" by L. Wolpert; co-authored with Dr Denaxa an article entitled "How Cortical Interneurons Develop: Current and Future Research" that karagogeos ent in the mouse medial prefrontal and primary somatosensory cortex. bioRxiv doi: e adult mouse brain to gain further insight into the physiological significance of TAG 1/ os://doi.org/10.1007/s00429-020-02108-4 ing Development Results in Defects in Neocortical Size and Axonal Tract Formation NEURONAL CELL FATE AND FUNCTION